NoamB/sorcery/README.md

 login(email, password, remember_me = false)
-auto_login(user)# login without credentials logout logged_in?      # available to view current_user    # available to view
-redirect_back_or_to # used when a user tries to access a page while logged out, is asked to login, and we want to return him back to the page he originally wanted.
+auto_login(user)# login without credentials logout logout_all_sessions    # logs out the user, ensuring all tokens are cleared even if remember_me_token_persist_globally is true logged_in?      # available to view current_user    # available to view redirect_back_or_to # used when a user tries to access a page while logged out, is asked to login, and we want to return him back to the page he originally wanted.